 There are several things that affect the price of an industrial grinding machine:

-- Level of Automation: A manual machine, where the operator moves the handles by hand, is the most affordable.
-However, a CNC (Computer Numerical Control) machine that runs by itself using a computer is much more expensive because it works faster and with more precision grinding.
+A manual machine is most affordable.
+A CNC machine that runs by computer is much more expensive because it works faster and with more precision grinding.

-- Size and Weight: Large machines built for grinding giant steel plates or engine blocks cost much more than small bench grinders used for sharpening kitchen knives or small tools.
+Large machines built for grinding giant steel plates or engine blocks cost much more than small bench grinders used for sharpening small tools.

 Benefits of Grinding Machines